-Answers to Common Questions about Custody Law and Visitation in Georgia
+Your Answers to Common Questions about Custody Law & Visitation in GA

 At the Law Offices of Sean R Whitworth, we often get questions concerning child custody and visitation.
 Seek legal counsel in your state.
 The answers listed here are specific to Georgia Family & Divorce Law.
 Our offices are located in Marietta Ga and we handle all aspects of Family Law at Flat agreed upon Fees.

 Do mothers and fathers have the same rights to custody and visitation?

 If the parents are married, they have equal rights to visitation and custody.

 Who is entitled to custody of a child when the parents aren’t married?